Incorporating Subsampling into Bayesian Models for High-Dimensional Spatial Data: Application

 \subsection{Analysis of daytime LST data captured by MODIS}

-We implement Algorithm \ref{algo:gibbs} on the training dataset, where we set $K=1$ (see Appendix \ref{app:c}), $G=2000$, $g_0=800$, discrete uniform distribution with support $\{0.001,0.0002,\ldots,0.1\}$ for the prior of $\phi$ and $\text{Pr}(\bld{\delta}|n)$ is defined by stratified random samples with 16 equal sized strata.
+We implement Algorithm \ref{algo:gibbs} (since stationarity reaches irrespective of using a Gibbs-within-composite sampler; see Appendix \ref{app:c} for a detailed description) on the training dataset, where we set $G=2,000$, $g_0=800$, discrete uniform distribution with support $\{0.001,0.0002,\ldots,0.1\}$ for the prior of $\phi$ and $\text{Pr}(\bld{\delta}|n)$ is defined by stratified random samples with 16 equal sized strata.
 Notice that we have 42,740 locations in the test set (and an additional 1,691 locations for the missing data) and the CPU time increases with the large number of prediction locations.
 The algorithm takes comparatively longer time for prediction, which also increases as the subsample size $n$ increases.
 We run Algorithm \ref{algo:gibbs} for different values of $n$.
 For each $n$, we generate equal number of random samples ($n/16$) from each of the 16 strata, and we predict the LST values on the grey region shown on the right panel of Figure \ref{fig:satdata}.
 We also calculate mean absolute error (MAE), root mean squared error (RMSE), continuous rank probability score (CRPS; see \citealp{gneiting2005calibrated}), interval score (INT; see \citealp{gneiting2007strictly}) and prediction interval coverage (CVG) at $\alpha=0.05$ on the out-of-sample test dataset.
 We keep track of the CPU times to run/fit the model and to perform prediction separately for each $n$.
 In Table \ref{table:LST}, we show these metrics for different values of $n$.
+The values of $n$ are chosen in a way that they are multiples of 16 (number of strata) so that we can draw equal number of samples from each stratum.
 We see gradual decrease in MAE, RMSE and CRPS as $n$ increases, but simultaneously the CPU times for both running the model and prediction increase.
 It takes very less time to run/fit the model than to predict because of the large test set.
 We also check trace plots and credible intervals informally.
 We do not find any sign of lack of convergence, and the credible intervals decrease as $n$ increases.